-An Ork Trukk wants to get through a narrow gap in some rocks using its Gas Engines.
-Its 6" of Movement are split into 3" blocks.
-It moves 2" and then turns 45°.
-It then has 3" of Movement left and can make another turn.
+An Ork trukk wants to get through a narrow gap in some rocks using its gas engines.
+The player controlling it makes it move 2" and then turns it 45°.
+It then has 4" of movement left and one turn.
+It may not move 4" and turn though - that's too fast to make the turn!